ktravers/ktravers.github.io/_posts/2022-06-01-render-atl-notes.md

 ## Debugging React Applications workshop

 Cecelia Martinez
-- Did bootcamp in Atlanta (which one?)
+- Did bootcamp in Atlanta (Georgia Tech)
 - Used to be at Cypress
 - Now at Replay.io
 - GitHub Star